imperva/imperva-snapshot-cli/README.md

-# ImpervaSnapshot CLI
+# Imperva Snapshot™ CLI

-Imperva Snapshot™ CLI is a Command Line tool designed to interact with Imperva Snapshot™.
+Imperva Snapshot CLI is a Command Line tool designed to interact with Imperva Snapshot™.
-Imperva Snapshot™ is a free, fast and easy-to use cloud data security posture assessment service for Amazon RDS managed databases.
+Imperva Snapshot is a free, fast and easy-to use cloud data security posture assessment service for Amazon RDS managed databases.
-Imperva Snapshot™ will deliver a detailed assessment report to your email with these findings:
+Imperva Snapshot will deliver a detailed assessment report to your email with these findings:

 - Misconfiguration & Bad Practices - Reviews cloud environment settings and database-specific configurations
 - Known Vulnerabilities - Identifies and catalogs database vulnerabilities according to publicly disclosed CVEs
 - Privacy & Compliance - Classifies sensitive content that may have a privacy impact
 - On-boarding takes seconds, and a report will land in your inbox within 15-20 minutes

-ImpervaSnapshot™ can be also installed via [ImpervaSnapshot official page](https://www.imperva.com/resources/free-cyber-security-testing-tools/imperva-snapshot-cloud-data-security-posture/):
+Imperva Snapshot can be also installed via [ImpervaSnapshot official page](https://www.imperva.com/resources/free-cyber-security-testing-tools/imperva-snapshot-cloud-data-security-posture/):

 Here we will cover how to install it via CLI.